Skip to main content

 1. Rich and Significant Data: The Asset Inventory connector typically holds the most significant and richest asset details.
 Connecting it first provides a solid foundation and accurate baseline for Vulcan Asset creation.

 2. Solid Baseline for Vulcan Assets: Vulcan Assets are built upon the data received from connectors.
-Initiating the integration with the Asset Inventory connector ensures that Vulcan Assets start with comprehensive and reliable information.
+Integrating the Asset Inventory connector ensures that Vulcan Assets start with comprehensive and reliable information.

 3. Mitigating Merging Issues: Customers who connect scanners or non-inventory connectors first may encounter merging issues, especially when making changes to assets on their side.
 Starting with the Asset Inventory connector minimizes the chances of such merging complications.

-4. Cloud Instance ID Identifier: The Asset Inventory connector, when configured with the Cloud Instance ID identifier, offers a distinct and reliable reference point for merging.
+4. Cloud Instance ID Identifier: When configured with the Cloud Instance ID identifier, the Asset Inventory connector offers a distinct and reliable reference point for merging.
 This identifier is crucial for deduplication and helps create a robust merging strategy.

 5. Avoiding Future Integration Challenges: Connecting the Asset Inventory connector first establishes a robust merging foundation.
 This proactive approach helps avoid potential challenges in future asset management and integration activities.